 Bringing In New Ideas

-Make your creativity, problem solving skills and your strategic thinking skills known like suggesting methods of how to optimize certain processes, or sharing best practices from your past experience with your new team – but it is much more helpful to support your claims with facts and studies.
+Make your creativity, problem-solving skills and your strategic thinking skills known like suggesting methods of how to optimize certain processes, or sharing best practices from your experience with your new team – but it is much more helpful to support your claims with facts and studies.

 - Useless comparisons to your old company

-- To try and restructure the entire organization within your first week.
+- Trying to restructure the entire organisation within your first week.

 - Criticizing during your first 100 days at your new job

 - Imposing any large changes until you’re properly acclimated in the new company

 You’re talented, you got the job but regardless, you should still remain humble.
 It’s much more impressive to hold back from mentioning your countless skills and strengths – it’s preferable to show what you’ve got, rather than bragging uselessly.
 Patting oneself on the back never comes across very well.
 Just because you beat out the competition [for this position] doesn’t mean that you have no weaknesses.

 After the first week with the Council, you should already have a good overview – you’ve probably developed a solid routine.
 You’re highly motivated, and you want to show it.
 Think long and hard about which additional projects you can afford to take on, before you overextend yourself and cannot take care of your regular daily duties.
 When you’re positive that you have the capacity to take on this new project, wonderful.
 If not, you should wait until you’ve mastered your first 100 days at your new job.

 It takes time to understand the requirements of your new role and how that fits in with your department's vision and priorities.
 In most organisations three to six months will be a sensible time to aim for.